Congenital Sucrase-Isomaltase Deficiency (CSID)

 Will my child ever outgrow this illness?

 No. This is a genetic disorder not an illness like the flu.
 To date there is no cure for this genetic disorder.
 Some children experience improvement in starch digestion between the ages of one and three and a half years old.
-After that we have not been able to document any improvement in starch digestion.
+After that the society has not been able to document any improvement in starch digestion.
 We also have no data to support any child improving sucrose digestion regardless of age for all of the children we track.

 How do I know which mutation my child has?

-The only way to determine which mutation your child has is with a small bowel biopsy.
+The only way to determine which mutation your child has is with a small bowel biopsy or genetic testing.
+Phenotypes and diet plans can be determined using the same information.

 Are there any side effects of Sucraid?